-Land enrolled in Current Use (see RSA 79-A), a taxation program enacted in 1973 which gives tax advantages to land owners who meet certain criteria by encouraging them to keep open space in New Hampshire, represents 48% or 5252 acres of the land use in Mont Vernon as of 2014 (NRPC 2014).
+Land enrolled in Current Use (see RSA 79-A), a taxation program enacted in 1973 which gives tax advantages to landowners who meet certain criteria by encouraging them to keep open space in New Hampshire, represents 48% or 5252 acres of the land use in Mont Vernon as of 2014 (NRPC 2014).
 In the past ten years the number of acres in current use has decreased by over 1300 acres.
 (Town tax records).
 Under RSA 79-A:25 Land Use Change Tax (LUCT) is money paid to a town when land enrolled in current use is removed from the program to be developed.
 Many municipalities vote at town meeting to put some or all of the money from the LUCT into the Conservation Fund.
-The reasoning behind such an investment in the Conservation Fund is that the money acquired when land is developed is logically used to protect more open space.2 Currently Mont Vernon does not invest any of the money collected from the Land Use Change Tax into conservation.
+The reasoning behind such an investment in the Conservation Fund is that the money acquired when land is developed is logically used to protect more open space.